oVirt/ovirt-site/source/release/4.2.3/index.html.md

  - [BZ 1551350](https://bugzilla.redhat.com/1551350) <b>[RFE] Add support for querying information from QEMU Guest Agent</b><br>It is now possible to obtain infomation like hostname, OS info, time zone and active users on VMs where ovirt-guest-agent is not installed and only QEMU Guest Agent is present.
  - [BZ 1518541](https://bugzilla.redhat.com/1518541) <b>[RFE] Monitor capacity of vdo-enabled brick devices and gluster volumes</b><br>Feature: Added monitoring of thin storage devices (thin provisioned, compressed or deduplicated)<br><br>Reason: With thin devices number of available 'free bytes' on storage domain may not be relevant.
 Storage domain may report that you have a lot of space, while actually you are quite limited.
 Because of that we need to monitor actually available space and report it.<br><br>Result: Now we report guaranteed free space (meaning, that you will be able to write at least as much data and may be more) for gluster bricks, bluster volumes and for gluster based storage domains.
- - [BZ 1334982](https://bugzilla.redhat.com/1334982) <b>[RFE] Gracefully shutdown Virtual Machines on Host reboot/shutdown.</b><br>Previously, in cases of emergency,  users were required to shut down the hosts to preserve the data center.
+ - [BZ 1334982](https://bugzilla.redhat.com/1334982) <b>[RFE] Gracefully shutdown Virtual Machines on Host reboot/shutdown.</b><br>Previously, in an emergency, users were required to shut down the hosts to preserve the data center.
 This caused running virtual machines to be killed by the systemd process without performing a graceful shutdown.
-As a result, the virtual machine's state became undefined which led to problematic scenarios for virtual machines running databases such as Oracle and SAP.<br>In this release, virtual machines can be gracefully shut down by delaying the systemd process.
-Only after the virtual machines are shut down, does the systemd process take control and continue the shut down.
+As a result, the virtual machines' state became undefined, which led to problematic scenarios for virtual machines running databases such as Oracle and SAP.<br><br>In this release, virtual machines can be gracefully shut down by delaying the systemd process.
+After the virtual machines are shut down, the systemd process takes control and continues the shutdown.
 The VDSM is only shut down after the virtual machines have been gracefully shut down, after passing information to the Manager and waiting 5 seconds for the Manager to acknowledge the virtual machines have been shut down.
  - [BZ 1447300](https://bugzilla.redhat.com/1447300) <b>enable libguestfs tools on ppc64le</b><br>Sparsify and sysprep can now be run on POWER hosts.
  - [BZ 1550106](https://bugzilla.redhat.com/1550106) <b>[RFE] IOProcess thread of storage domain should be correlated to the domain id/name</b><br>Feature: <br>Log IOProcessClient's name<br><br>Reason: <br>Before this patch, IOProcessesClient name used a counter (e.g. "ioprocess-0") and it was impossible to correlate ioprocess to the storage domain.<br><br>Result:<br>This patch changes the client name in IOProcessClient to one of the following (as described in the patch):<br>- "Global"<br>- "domain-uuid"<br>- "/[GlusterSD/]server:_path"

+#### oVirt Hosted Engine Setup

+ - [BZ 1538934](https://bugzilla.redhat.com/1538934) <b>[RFE] hosted-engine --vm-status should provide a way to detect and warn about failed deployments</b><br>hosted-engine --vm-status should warn the user about past failed or still in progress deployment attempts.

 #### oVirt Engine Metrics